NVIDIA/MatX/README.md

 ```

 By default CMake will target the GPU architecture(s) of the system you're compiling on.
 If you wish to target other architectures, pass the
-GPU_ARCH flag with a list of architectures to build for:
+CMAKE_CUDA_ARCHITECTURES flag with a list of architectures to build for:

 ```
-cmake .. -DGPU_ARCH=60;70
+cmake .. -CMAKE_CUDA_ARCHITECTURES="60;70"
 ```

 By default nothing is compiled.
 If you wish to compile certain options, use the CMake flags below with ON or OFF values: